Please note the extensive measures we are implementing to help ensure the safety of our homeowners, volunteers and guests.

 Children over six may participate if they have a purchased ticket and are supervised.
 Neither strollers, car seats, back packs, nor children strapped in any manner to an adult may enter private residences.
 Adults with children under six may participate if one adult waits outside with the child while the first adult goes through a property and then takes the child upon exiting so that the second adult may enter.

 Will my ticket be mailed?

-A map and tour ticket will be emailed at least one week prior to each tour.
+A map and tour ticket with UPC code will be emailed at least one week prior to each tour.